xwmx/nb/README.md

   	   	width="450"/>
 </p>

-`nb` is also a powerful text-based CLI bookmarking system that includes
+`nb` is also a powerful text-based CLI bookmarking system that includes:

 - local full-text search of cached page content with regular expression support,
 - tagging,
 - convenient filtering and listing,
 - Wayback Machine snapshot lookup for broken links,